-It's a great way to introduce you to "wild blueberries" and show you not only one of the ways you can use them, but how they differ from regular cultivated blueberries.
+It's also the perfect opportunity to introduce you to "wild blueberries" and show you not only one of the ways you can use them, but how they differ from regular cultivated blueberries.

-I always, always, always have at least 3 bags of frozen organic wild blueberries in my freezer at all times - especially after reading the book, "Liver Rescue".
+I always, always, always have at least 5 or more bags of frozen organic wild blueberries in my freezer at all times - especially after reading the book, "Liver Rescue".

-Wild blueberries have 2x the antioxidants than regular blueberries and more antioxidants than cranberries, pomegranates and even blackberries.
+Wild blueberries have 2x the antioxidants than regular cultivated blueberries and more antioxidants than cranberries, pomegranates, and even blackberries.

 They are frozen fresh within 24 hours of harvest, so flavor and nutrition are at their peak.